 The number of other reported benefits and reasons behind this practice have skyrocketed since the new wave of interest and research studies.
 A basic review of those benefits includes general cleansing of the uterus after menstruation or in preparation of childbearing, postpartum effects, spiritual practice, increased confidence, relaxation, meditation and increased mind-body connection, introducing warming comfort to the pelvic floor and perineum, and even better sexual intercourse.
 Chances are if you are experiencing any sort of reproductive or sexual challenges, vaginal steaming with the appropriate herbs may greatly benefit you.

 How often one should steam is primarily dependent on the individual and why they are choosing to steam.
 When just beginning a practice of vaginal steaming, it is a good idea to only do so once or twice per month.
 Once acclimated to the practice and its effects, steaming may be increased to once a week, once every three days or even one time each day, depending on your reasons for steaming and desired effect.
 Regular vaginal steaming routines are more often practiced by those who choose to steam at home rather than at a spa, as daily or even weekly spa treatments can get relatively expensive.

 Vaginal steaming is a practice available to every woman around the globe, but there are a select number of women who should NOT practice vaginal steaming for certain reasons.
 If you are pregnant or think you may be pregnant, do not steam.
-Any potential adverse side effects to an unborn child have not yet been medically researched.
 Similarly, vaginal steaming is questionable and not currently recommended if you have an intrauterine device (I.U.D.), while you are in the menstrual phase of your cycle, or if you have an open wound in your pelvic region.
 Always remember to remove any genital piercings or accoutrements before a steaming session.